-As discussed above, a school district may file a referral with a truancy court, which the court then forwards to the truant conduct prosecutor but the prosecutor decides not to file a petition alleging that the child engaged in truant conduct.
-If that happens the court must order the destruction of the referral and all documents relating to the allegations of truant conduct that are held by the court or the prosecutor.
+As discussed above, after receiving the referral from a school district through the truancy court, the prosecutor may decide not to file a truant conduct petition.
+If that happens, the court must order the destruction of the referral and all documents relating to the allegations of truant conduct that are held by the court or the prosecutor.
 Family Code § 65.203.
-See page 6.
+See page 8.